slaveofcode/jkt/READ.md

 # JKT Parser

-It's time to add a little salt for your JSON.
+It's time to add a little salt to our JSON.

 ## Getting Started